apenwarr/redo/Documentation/FAQImpl.md

 	root root 1995612 2009-02-03 13:54 /usr/lib/libmysqlclient.so.15.0.0

-The mysql *client* library is two megs, and it doesn't even have a database server in it!
+The mysql *client* library is two megs, and it doesn't even have a database in it!
 People who think SQL databases are automatically bloated and gross have not yet actually experienced the joys of sqlite.
 SQL has a well-deserved bad reputation, but sqlite is another story entirely.
 It's excellent, and much simpler and better written than you'd expect.

-But still, I'm pretty sure it's not very "djbish" to use a general-purpose database, especially one that has a *SQL parser* in it.
-(One of the great things about redo's design is that it doesn't ever need to parse anything, so a SQL parser is a bit embarrassing.)
+Still, it's not very "djbish" to use a general-purpose database, especially one that has a *SQL parser* in it.
+(One of the great things about redo's design is that it doesn't ever need to parse anything, so embedding a whole SQL parser is a bit embarrassing.)

 I'm pretty sure djb never would have done it that way.
 However, I don't think we can reach the performance we want